 This module will provide students with a critical understanding of contemporary research and practice in education and equality.
 The module examines key theories and concepts surrounding education and equality (e.g. gender, EAL, bullying, looked after children) and relates theory to practical examples.
 In addition, students will explore legislation and policy in relation to education and equality.
 This module is offered in the first term as an alternative to

 Introduction to TESOL Methodology and is aimed at suitably experienced teachers.

 Teaching English to Young Learners (Optional Module, 30 credits)

 This module provides an introduction to methods of teaching English which will support young learners' language development.
 The module will introduce current popular syllabi used in teaching young learners, such as content-based, integrated, topic and task-based and will introduce the main principles of materials design for young learners.
-Students will gain an understanding of children's reading, writing and spelling development in English as an L2 and the various methods of diagnosing early reading and spelling problems in English.
-The module introduces Multiple Intelligences and their application to the young learners' classroom as well as providing students with the knowledge necessary to prepare successful English lessons for young learners.
+Students will gain an understanding of children's reading, writing and spelling development in English as an L2.
 Students will learn about various ways of assessing young learners and will develop the ability to undertake classroom-based research in the areas studied.
-The module includes a visit to a local multicultural primary school where learners with many different linguistic backgrounds learn together.

 Teaching English for Specific and Academic Purposes (Optional Module, 30 credits)